durgachoudhary/devopsguru-tf-apigwy-lambda/README.md

 ## Test your URL by running manually.

-## Modiy web-load.py with actual URL , and run script this will generate parallel load on API GWY & Lambda.
+## Modify web-load.py with actual URL , and run script this will generate parallel load on API GWY & Lambda.

-##
+Able to see 200 Successfull Response , as below:

+Iterating sending requests...+++++
+<Response [200]> <h2>This is our Lambda...API Gateway...and...Terraform lab.</h2> 200

+## Now go to AWS Console and Update Lambda Code for firstFunction with update_lambda & deploy the code.

+This will generate failure response with 503 Error Response and web-load.py is generating parallel call to URL.

+Let it be Run for 10 to 15 Mins.